antonfirsov/docs/2020/08-Aug/interop/interop.md

 The APIs added above provided the basis for improvements to the way WinRT interop works with .NET.
 They enabled us to [support WinRT APIs](https://github.com/dotnet/runtime/issues/35318) while de-coupling the WinRT interop system from the .NET runtime itself.

-The [C#/WinRT](https://github.com/microsoft/CsWinRT) tool chain takes advantage of the new APIs and serves as the replacement for the built-in support WinRT interop that was [removed](https://github.com/dotnet/runtime/issues/37672) in .NET 5 ([dotnet/runtime#36715](https://github.com/dotnet/runtime/pull/36715)).
+As [previously announced](https://devblogs.microsoft.com/dotnet/announcing-net-5-0-preview-6/), this meant we could [remove](https://github.com/dotnet/runtime/issues/37672) the built-in support for WinRT interop in .NET 5 ([dotnet/runtime#36715](https://github.com/dotnet/runtime/pull/36715)).
+The [C#/WinRT](https://github.com/microsoft/CsWinRT) tool chain takes advantage of the new APIs and serves as the replacement for that built-in support.
 This new model enables:

 - Development and improvement of WinRT interop separate from the runtime.
 - Symmetry with interop systems provided for other operating systems (e.g. iOS and Android).